 1 Fore Street*

 At the turn of the 19th century, part of the building was occupied by the offices of the Water Works.
 During the 1940s, Rhoda's Snack Bar was located here.
-The Gables Restaurant occupied most of the building from some time in the 1970s until 2015.
-Undoubtedly one of the more memorable events it hosted was the Arsenal football club’s celebration of its 1979 FA Cup victory.
+The Gables Restaurant occupied most of the building from the early 1970s until 2015.
+One of the more memorable events it hosted was the Arsenal football club’s celebration of its 1979 FA Cup victory.
 The building is now occupied by Geoffrey Matthews Estates, which moved here from its previous location in High Street in 2015.

 The appearance of the building has changed over the years.
-The 1910 image shows the building rendered with stucco in the traditional manner.
+A photograph taken in 1910 shows the building rendered with stucco in the traditional manner.
 By the time the lease was renewed in 1917 this ancient method of protecting the structural timbers had become unfashionable.
-The new lessee wanted to expose the main timbers and the stucco was removed, leaving the exposed timbers subject to deterioration.
+The new lessee wanted to expose the main timbers and the stucco was removed and has not been replaced.

 17 Fore Street*